 - 1. Verify that the lens assembly for the camera is clean.
 Fingerprints and other contaminants can affect image quality.
-Clean the lens using a lint-free lens cleaning cloth, being careful not to scratch the lens.
-Verify that there is sufficient lighting to produce a good-quality image. - 2.
-Lighting comparable to that found in a well-lit office should produce a good-quality image.
+Clean the lens using a lint-free lens cleaning cloth, being careful not to scratch the lens. - 2.
+Verify that there is sufficient lighting to produce a good-quality image.
 If possible, avoid having a brightly lit background.
 Diffused lighting is preferred over direct lighting.
 Launch iChat and open the iChat preferences.
 Click on the Video tab.
 Is the video quality acceptable?

 Yes: The camera is functioning normally.
 The image quality problems may be caused by bandwidth limitations when using iChat over the internet.
 Instruct the customer to use the iChat connection doctor feature to verify that there is sufficient bandwidth to have a video iChat session without a significant degradation of image quality.
-Consult Knowledge Base article 306687: Mac OS X 10.5: iChat System Requirements
+Consult kBase HT2020: "Mac OS X 10.5: iChat system requirements"